134 Gisele Fetterman, Rebuilding a Community through Food Rescue, Friendly Street Signs, and a Free Store

-Gisele is speaking at Going Deep Summit 2.0
+Gisele spoke at Going Deep Summit 2.0

 Gisele’s Challenge; Connect in some small way with 5 strangers every day.

-Connect with Gisele
+Connect with Gisele Fetterman

 If you liked this interview, check out episode 48 with her partner at 412 Food Rescue Leah Lizarondo where we discuss food deserts and community service.